Evans210/Student-booking-system/README.md

-# Student-booking-system
+# Student booking system
 (My old A level final project)
 A tool that allows students to book when and what time they will study at the bookstore/ study room as well as the subject they will need help with, so that Helpers can book a timeslot with the student to help them.

 ![picture 1](./images/1.png)